Managing the pain of rheumatoid arthritis

 How do we tell what the cause of joint pain is in an RA patient?

-It is often difficult in patients with long-standing disease to determine whether persistent RA synovitis or osteoarthritis is the problem in any one joint, and this may be especially difficult in large joints such as the knee.
+It is often difficult in patients with long-standing disease to determine whether persistent RA inflammation or osteoarthritis is the problem in any one joint, and this may be especially difficult in large joints such as the knee.
 As stated above, often more than one problem is present.

 What can be done for RA pain?

-It should be stressed that adequate suppression of inflammation is the usual first step in managing RA pain.
+It should be stressed that adequate suppression of inflammation is the first step in managing RA pain.
 However, since the pain in RA may have multiple causes, a combination of treatments is often required.
 Most patients who have RA will be familiar with many of the treatments listed below:

 A. Non-drug therapy for pain

 Resting inflamed joints is a well-tried method for assisting in pain relief and the use of splints on the wrist is a commonly used tool to reduce pain in that site.
 The use of a walking stick helps take weight off an affected knee or hip joint.
 The use of thick, cushioned-soled shoes and arch-supports can help foot pain, or even getting made-to-measure shoes that fit a rheumatoid-damaged foot!
+However these devices do not re-build muscles that have wasted due to joints being immobile.

 Some patients also find benefit from applying heat or cold to painful joints.
 Hot baths or showers can ease stiff joints, while the pain of hot, inflamed joints can sometimes be relieved with the application of a cold pack, such as a gel pack or bag of frozen peas, wrapped in a tea towel.
+But these benefits are often short-lived.

 If joint damage is severe then sometimes the only therapy that will help relieve pain significantly is to surgically replace the joint.
 Joint replacement is successful treatment for severe arthritis involving the knee and hip, but can also sometimes be used in the shoulder, elbow and small joints of the hand.

-Depending on the source of the pain, other members of the multi-disciplinary team at your hospital may be able to help, for example occupational therapists can provide splints, podiatrists can help you with foot and footwear problems and physiotherapists can help you with exercise.
+Depending on the source of the pain, other members of the multi-disciplinary team at your hospital may be able to help, for example occupational therapists can provide splints, podiatrists can help you with foot and footwear problems and physiotherapists can help you with muscle strengthening.
 You may also be able to get access to a pain clinic, but availability of all of these services will vary between hospitals.
 For more information on the multi-disciplinary team, please click here

 B. Drug therapy for RA pain